sinewalker/sinewalker.github.io/blog/2017/getkidscoding.md

 ### Saving work

 You can keep your work *without having a Trinket.io account*:  Just click the "**Share**" menu, and choose "**Link**".
 You can copy the URL and store it in your notebook.
 I'll be recommending pupils to follow my [fourth rule of computing](/blog/2015/4-bit-rules-of-computing-part-1.html).

+## Pedagogy

+One other stream of thought I've been having is to answer the "why" and "what" questions that teachers and other parents have about getting kids to code.
+I think that the CodeCLub joint founder Clare Sutcliffe summs this up brilliantly in he 10-minute TEDx Talk in Brighton, in 2012:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ng7sf2_peFg?rel=0" frameborder="0" allowfullscreen></iframe>

+This is clearly oriented towards the UK, and indeed UK now has a computer curriculum for K-6 which the CodeClub projects follow closely.
+But what about Australia?
+Well, CodeClub AU have put up [this Australian Curriculum Map](https://codeclubau.org/curriculum/overview.html) which maps the projects to the new Australian coding curriculum!
+Very handy resource for teachers.
+Teachers also can benefit from [Teacher training and workshops](https://codeclubau.org/teacher-training/), online or face-to-face, **for free**.

+An important point in Clare's video is the gap in generations between the current "digital natives" and coders like me who learned to code in the 1980s.
+Teachers today haven't had the experience of coding that I enjoyed, or at least not from a point of view where they could be supported in teaching it to children.
+Naturally the new STEM curriculum with computing in it is very scary and frustrating to them.

+This is where I feel that I fit in:  as a coder and a dad, I'm in a position where facing a room full of children and trying to explain computers to them is -- while daunting and challenging -- not completely terrifying, as it would be to many coders out there.
+So it's something I'm keen to do.

+My personal views on this effort are that true "computer literacy" will only be achieved when pupils can not only use computers, but express themselves with them.
+Just like English literacy.
+And also just like English, the goal is not to create a generation of computer programmers.
+I want coding to be a core skill, like English and Mathematics, because just like those two, it is central to future (indeed *current*) lifestyles and vocations.
+We don't teach English to create book authors, but everyone understands its importance.
+The same is true for programming computers.

 ## Stay tuned